 E. EVALUATION

+A formative evaluation of new chairs shall occur during the second academic year following initial appointment.
+This review is to be formative, in that the focus is on enhancement of performance and providing opportunities for reflection.
+Interim Chairs shall not be subject to this formative evaluation process.

-A formal evaluation of the Chair shall occur in the academic year in which the normal term of the Chair is to be concluded.
+A formal evaluation of all chairs shall occur by the end of the first semester during the academic year in which the normal term of the Chair is to be concluded.

 Where the evaluation is scheduled, notice of the evaluation shall be posted in the department office and prominently in the School seeking written comments from all concerned including staff and students.
 All such comments must be signed.